USB Host Board – Keyboard Software

 To read the characters that are waiting in the buffer, read one or more bytes from the register address 0x00.
 It is recommended that you first check how many characters are in the buffer.

-Example Arduino program to Read Using I2C
+Example Arduino program to Read Using I2C (please note the following code doesn’t work with the latest UNO R4’s)

 /*